Range Rover SUV review

 - No seven-seat version

 The legendary Range Rover SUV must be almost unrecognisable to owners of the simple original model, which was designed to offer more comfort than the Land Rover on which it was based, but was still rather workmanlike.

 Before long, the Range Rover was adopted by wealthy owners with sprawling estates, making it the 4x4 to be seen in – a fact cemented by the Royal Family being photographed driving them – and its utilitarian plastic interior trim was gradually made more luxurious, with wood veneer and swathes of leather.
 When it's replaced towards the end of 2021, it's expected to offer even more luxury than it does now.

 Over the years, it’s been kept bang up-to-date, but one thing that has never changed is Land Rover’s commitment to the Range Rover being the most capable off-roader you can buy.
 To this end, even a top-spec Range Rover – with an interior as luxurious as a premium saloon car and destined to spend its life in Kensington – still has the technology to scale almost any mountain or ford any river.

 The Range Rover has taken this concept to the next level, with a greater emphasis on exterior and interior design than before.
 Inside, the dashboard is uncluttered and simple, with attractive materials and a pleasant design.
-A 2017 update modernised the infotainment system, ushering in two screens on the central console but this now feels dated compared with JLR's latest infotainment in newer models like the Land Rover Defender.
+A 2017 update modernised the infotainment system, ushering in two screens on the central console but this now feels dated compared with JLR's latest Pivo Pro infotainment in newer models.
 There's gesture control for the sunblind, LED headlights and an Activity Key that allows owners to leave the normal key in their Range Rover while wearing a rugged, waterproof bracelet version.
 Meanwhile, comfort for rear-seat passengers is better than ever – especially if you go for the long-wheelbase model.